oracle/weblogic-deploy-tooling/site/config/target_env.md

 #### The Oracle Weblogic Server Kubernetes Operator Target

-This target environment can be applied by providing the command-line argument `-target k8s`.
+This target environment can be applied by providing the command-line argument `-target wko`.
 It will provide this additional processing:

-- The `k8s_operator_filter.py` filter will be applied to remove model elements that are not compatible with the Kubernetes environment
+- The `wko_operator_filter.py` filter will be applied to remove model elements that are not compatible with the Kubernetes environment
 - Variables will be injected into the model for port, host, and URL attributes
 - `lax` validation will be applied for the resulting model
 - Credentials in the model will be replaced with references to Kubernetes secrets, and a script to create those secrets will be produced